PSYC5518 Team Work

 This unit covers various aspects of team work, including group dynamics and processes, team design, team effectiveness, personality and diversity in teams, shared mental models, and virtuality.
 Students will be introduced to the latest research and insights in these areas and have opportunities to apply their learning in practice in class exercises and assignments.
 The unit prepares the students to be able to provide effective guidance to organisations regarding team work design, team composition and team processes.

-- Students are able to (1) demonstrate an understanding of the major concepts, models and theories relevant to team work; (2) critically evaluate the usefulness of concepts, models or theories relating to team work for a variety of work settings and situations; and (3) confidently discuss how major concepts, models and theories relevant to team work have been and could be applied in a particular work setting.
+- Students are able to (1) demonstrate an understanding of the major concepts, models and theories relevant to team work; (2) critically evaluate the usefulness of concepts, models or theories relating to team work for a variety of work settings and situations; and (3) confidently apply major concepts, models and theories relevant to team work.

-- Indicative assessments in this unit are as follows: (1) team project and (2) individual assignment.
+- Indicative assessments in this unit are as follows: (1) team project; (2) individual assignment 1; and (3) individual assignment 2.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Dr Laura Fruhen

 - Enrolment in 73550 Master of Business Psychology (coursework), or